ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/braune/10/ProjectDescription_Braune.md

 ## Concept
 As the film is set in the future and deals with digital connections between everything and everyone (no spoilers here :) ), I wanted to give it that "modern sci-fi" look, with flowing data streams and connected data points.
-An example mood image is below.
+Example mood images are below.
 In the center should be the title of the film.
 But a first draft showed me, that this looks too unimpressive, so I decided to add an environment to it.

 For this concept I thought that particle systems are the best option to achieve my goal.
 I also wanted to get more familiar with Houdini and see what I can already create with it.
 That's why I decided to stay in Houdini for my project.